StructuralNeurobiologyLab/emcaps/README.md

 Based on segmentation (from a model or human annotation), extract particle-centered image patches and store them as separate files in addition to metadata.
 The resulting patch dataset can be used for training models for patch-based classification.
 In addition, A random sample of the validation patches is prepared for evaluation of human and model-based classification evaluation.

+    $ emcaps-patchifyseg

+or

     $ python3 -m emcaps.inference.patchifyseg

 ### Training new patch classifiers

 Requires the outputs of `patchifyseg` (see above).

+    $ emcaps-patchtrain

+or

     $ python3 -m emcaps.training.patchtrain

 ### Quantitative evaluation of patch classification results

 Requires the outputs of `patchifyseg` (see above).

+    $ emcaps-patcheval

+or

     $ python3 -m emcaps.inference.patcheval